CMSgov/CMCS-DSG-DSS-Certification-Staging/Ongoing Reporting/Rule and Guidelines/readme.md

 ## ORW Field Definitions and Rules

-A detailed explanation of field specifications, descriptions, and validation rules is available here <ADD LINK TO NEW VALIDATION FILE>.
+A [detailed explanation of field specifications, descriptions, and validation rules](../ORW_Validation.xlxs) is available for download.